SoPreoccupied/resourcehub/README.md

 # Description

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Life happens, whether circumstances present as big or small, your educational journey can be altered.
 Such consideration led to the creation of this Resource Hub.

-It's purpose is to assist my community in keeping track of data to provide them a personalized learning experience.
+It's purpose is to assist my community in keeping track of their resources and provide them a way to personalize their learning experience.

 I wholeheartedly want to thank each person who shared these resources to be compiled.
 You're awesome and appreciated!